Saudi Arabia

 Strengths

-• Strong financial buffers in the Public Investment Fund (PIF), the sovereign wealth fund
+• Strong financial buffers in sovereign wealth fund

-• Intensified economic diversification efforts as part of the Vision 2030 programme
+• Increased and rapid economic diversification efforts under Vision 2030

 Weaknesses